regholl/Trade-Alchemy/readme.md

 - Historical data based grid bot
 - Historical, sma, rsi, bollinger grid bot

+## What routines are included?

+- Dollar Cost Averaging, buys set amount of an asset if its current price is lower than the average buy price

 ## FAQ

 #### Why when there are already Python SDKs for Alpaca?